bchu/github-widgets/README.markdown

 A fork of JoelSutherland's [Github-jQuery-Repo-Widget](https://github.com/JoelSutherland/GitHub-jQuery-Repo-Widget) and dcodeIO's [modified widget](https://github.com/dcodeIO/dcodeio.github.com/blob/master/assets/js/jquery.githubRepoWidget.min.js).

 Drop this script on your page and it will build you a beautiful widget that displays the status of your GitHub repo.
+Requires jQuery.

 ## What does it look like?